-- This topic has 4 replies, 3 voices, and was last updated 1 month ago by mwpeters75.
+- This topic has 4 replies, 3 voices, and was last updated 3 years, 4 months ago by Michael.

 Here is the ultimate superhet with some extensions which can be used by experienced SW listeners.
 Some connections are prepared for the s-meter (quality: 1…5) and the “BFO” to receive (and understand…) SSB like the Braun T1000 station solution was realized.

 First the three IF stages (in a block-saving manner) with the AGC line going through all blocks, the s-meter connections and the bfo interface (an additional block with the switch/pot/osc, please refer to T1000):